orthanc-mirrors/orthanc-book/Sphinx/source/plugins/housekeeper.rst

   table.
 When running the Housekeeper plugin in a Docker environment, it is mandatory to set the ``DatabaseServerIdentifier`` configuration to make sure that an Orthanc container keeps the same identifier over multiple runs which should prevent the Housekeeper plugin to start again from scratch when Orthanc is restarted.
+If not set explicitely in the configuration, the ``DatabaseServerIdentifier`` might change from one run to the other.

 Compilation